eenblam/fronted/README.md

 **This is just a fun exploratory project.
 Please don't look here for a reliable censorship circumvention method.**

-## Why not a `CONNECT` proxy?
+## What stops this from working as a `CONNECT` proxy?
 Originally, I thought it would be neat to provide an HTTP CONNECT proxy that would block resistance via domain fronting.
-The only popular edge provider I know of at the moment that allows domain fronting is Fastly.
+The only popular edge provider I know of that currently allows domain fronting is Fastly.
-However, Fastly doesn't allow CONNECT, so I tried smuggling methods through.
+However, Fastly doesn't allow CONNECT, so I tried smuggling the method through.

 That is, whenever the local proxy client saw a CONNECT request for `destination.site`: